Casabianca (poem): Cultural impact

 This poem was a staple of elementary school readers in the United Kingdom and the United States from roughly the 1850s through the 1950s.
 It is today remembered mostly as a tag line and as a topic of parodies.
 Some historians have claimed French poets also celebrated the event – notably André Chénier and Ponce Denis Écouchard Lebrun – apparently without noticing that the former was executed four years before the Battle of the Nile, so could not have written about these events.
 These claims for literary pedigree appear spurious.

 The poem is referenced in Jack and Jill by Louisa May Alcott.
 A mother and children are discussing the actions of her son Jack, whom Jill responded that he was like Casabianca, "...a fine example of entire obedience.
 He obeyed orders, and that is what we all must do, without always seeing why, or daring to use our own judgement."

 The story is referenced in Bram Stoker's Dracula.
 In chapter VII, in a newspaper account of a storm, the dead pilot of the ship Demeter is compared to "the young Casabianca".

 The first line of the poem serves as the title and the inspiration for the short story "The Boy Stood on the Burning Deck" by C. S. Forester.
 In this version the hero, Ed Jones, remains at his station aboard the fictitious USS Boon during the Battle of Midway.
 A fire started in the bilge beneath his station in the engine room, but Jones remained at his station slowly roasting while the battle rages.
 At the conclusion of the battle he is relieved by a damage control party.
 Burned, he nonetheless survives the war.

+In the book The Maltese Falcon by Dashiell Hammett, in Chapter 14, Sam Spade teases his assistant, Effie Perine, for spending the night in their office waiting for his return.
+"You told me to stay till you got back or phoned," she said.
+Spade, who had been unexpectedly kept from returning the previous evening, replied, "Oh, you're the sister of the boy who stood on the burning deck?"

 In the book Swallowdale by Arthur Ransome, the Great Aunt is outmanoeuvred when she tasks Nancy and Peggy Blackett with learning the poem, without realising they already know it.

 The 1950s rock and roll song "Rock-a-way" (best known through its recording by The Treniers) references the events of the poem and invokes the lyric "the boy who stood on the burning deck".

 In the film Tinker Tailor Soldier Spy (Tomas Alfredson, 2011), the character Peter Guillam recites the poem to test the microphones in a safe house.